xickyy/xickyy/README.md

 - 🌱 I’m currently learning **Kotlin**

-- 👨‍💻 All of my projects are available at [Portfolio](https://portfolio-mvd6.onrender.com/)
+- 👨‍💻 All of my projects are available on my [Portfolio](https://portfolio-mvd6.onrender.com/)

 - 📫 How to reach me **Ricky_moore@ymail.com**